Autumn Vibes at Ewha Womans University

-Seoul is slowly transforming and at Ewha, the future and name of this revolution is definitely female, being one of the big origins for change and rebellion that comes directly from young women, on the very traditional country and society that South Korea can be at times.
+Seoul is slowly transforming and at Ewha, the future and name of this revolution is definitely female.
+Being one of the big origins for change and rebellion that comes directly from young women, on the very traditional country and society that South Korea can be at times.

-Ewha is not only a beautiful spot to experience or visit, but since it is frequented by many female students, it is also a lovely place to shop at great prices, eating delicious food and discovering adorable small boutiques, bookstores and cafes.
+Ewha is not only a beautiful spot to experience or visit, but since it is frequented by many female students, it is also a lovely place to shop at great prices, eat delicious food and discover adorable small boutiques, bookstores and cafes.
 The ideal place to enjoy with friends and take beautiful seasonal pictures around the exceptionally pretty campus, while also being not far from central places like Hongdae, that are also so representing of Seoul and where you could head towards to for second rounds of fun.